staabm/staabm.github.io/_posts/2022-06-24-github-maintainer-month.md

 It means a lot to me 🙏 ❤️.

-[I put a lot of work in the open source space](https://staabm.github.io/recent-work.html), as I really love the idea of working on things in the open and make it available to anyone.
+[I put a lot of work in the open source space](https://staabm.github.io/recent-work.html), as I really love the idea of working on things in the open in my freetime and make it available to anyone.
 Thank you.